kentcdodds/testing-workshop/INSTRUCTIONS.md

 * Write E2E (end-to-end) tests with Cypress

 ### What's a test

+> NOTE: This is duplicate content from the practices and principles workshop
+> In this one however, folks should just watch the instructor go through things
+> to make time for the rest of the content and not bore those who have already
+> gone through this material.

 Before we get into all the testing frameworks, let's learn about what a test even is.
 In your terminal, change directories to `other/whats-a-test` and open